 I really like this crochet slipper pattern.
 It doesn't require much time to crochet it.
 As any granny square project it allows you to utilize all your yarn leftovers.

 Besides that slippers can be an excellent appreciated gift for anyone.
 Here is one more advantage of this "model".
 Are you going to visit someone's house and would like to keep your feet warm there?
 Take your slippers with you.
-Being folded, they won't take too much room in your purse .
+Being folded, they won't take too much room in your purse or luggage.